Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Methodology

 \subsection{World Model}

 WMs learn predictive latent representations of an environment's dynamics.
 In the context of RL, WMs enable imagination-based rollouts that improve sample efficiency and transferability compared to purely model-free approaches.
 Model-free methods typically require large amounts of interaction data, struggle to generalize across unseen situations, and offer limited interpretability.
 Model-based methods mitigate these drawbacks by learning dynamics that can be reused for training, evaluation, and fast adoption across tasks.
 This is particularly relevant in autonomous driving, where collecting data is costly and the ability to adapt to new road geometries and varying numbers of traffic participants is crucial.
 We build on DreamerV3~\cite{Hafner2025}, which learns latent dynamics from replayed trajectories and trains the actor $\pi_\theta$ and critic $V_\phi$ networks using imagined rollouts.
 In the following, we focus on the WM, while actor and critic training is described in the next subsection.
 The WM is modeled as a Recurrent State-Space Model (RSSM) that consists of an encoder, a recurrent dynamics model, and a decoder.
 At each timestep, the encoder maps structured observations $\mathcal{O}_t$ combined with the recurrent state $h_t$ to stochastic latent representations $z_t$.
 These jointly constitute the WM state $s_t \doteq \{h_t, z_t\}$.
 Based on the model states and sampled actions, the WM imagines future latent trajectories and predicts rewards that serve as input to the actor–critic learning process.
 The decoder reconstructs the structured observations from model states to guide the WM in learning meaningful representations.

 Unlike prior applications of Dreamer with image inputs, we use high-level features.
 This avoids learning perception from scratch and does not assume a bird’s-eye view.
-The observation vector consists of ego-centric state variables $\bar{o}^{\mathrm{EC}}_t$, a set of static obstacles $\hat{o}^{\mathrm{obs}}_t$, a set of lanelet features $\hat{o}^{\mathrm{lane}}_t$, and the environment reward $r_t$.
+The observation vector consists of ego-centric state variables $\bar{o}^{\mathrm{EC}}_t$, a set of obstacles $\hat{o}^{\mathrm{obs}}_t$, a set of lanelet features $\hat{o}^{\mathrm{lane}}_t$, and the environment reward $r_t$.
 Sets are required because the number of obstacles and lanelets varies between scenarios, and their ordering carries no additional semantic meaning.
 We factorize the observation as: